When is Chilling Adventures of Sabrina Part 4 released on Netflix?

 What will it be about?

-Part 3 saw Sabrina head to the depths of Hell to rescue her boyfriend Nick Scratch, whose body was holding back the Dark Lord, aka Sabrina’s creepy real father.
+Part 3 saw Sabrina head to the depths of Hell to rescue her boyfriend, whose body was holding back the Dark Lord, aka Sabrina’s creepy real father.
 The series expanded on the show’s mythology, introducing viewers to a whole new (under)world.

-It’s unclear what will be the focus of Part 4 just yet, but you can expect more twisted adventures for the Spellmans and co.
+It’s unclear what will be the focus of Part 4 just yet, but showrunner Roberto Aguirre-Sacasa told TheWrap that Part 4 would likely be “following both Sabrinas simultaneously going forward.”

+“We are still shooting and we’re kind of down to our last few episodes of Part 4, which has been really, really fun,” he said.
+“Each part has its own kind of identity, and Part 4 is different from Part 3, where a lot of it was set in Hell, we still have that.
+But each episode of Part 4 is like its own mini horror movie, which is exciting.”

 Who’s in the cast of Chilling Adventures of Sabrina season 4?